 The Municipality has developed and adopted the revised Integrated Waste Management Plan (IWMP).
 The plan serves as a roadmap for the management of solid waste for the entire Municipality with R293 towns and nodal points, and some rural villages, used as starting points since the capacity available cannot cover the entire municipal wide area.
-Currently the function is rendered in fourteen settlements on a weekly basis while the towns of Alldays and Senwabarwana receive the service on a daily basis.
+Currently the function is provided in fourteen settlements on a weekly basis while the towns of Alldays and Senwabarwana receive the service on a daily basis.
 Currently there are two landfill sites in Alldays and Senwabarwana.
-A waste transfer station at Taaibosch is complete.
-A waste management team is in place and two waste removal trucks, and a tractor was purchased.
+The transfer station at Taaibosch is not in good condition and it needs to be reconstructed.
+The municipality received three waste trucks from DEEF and Capricorn district municipality to assist with the waste management service.
+For the 2024/2025, the specialized waste vehicles shall be purchased using MIG grant to assist at the landfill site.
+The plant shall augment the existing ones to provide waste management service efficiently.